plone/plone_best_practices_discussion/docs/tox/usage.rst

 Installation
 ------------

-Install TOX somewhere so that you have the ``tox`` command in your path, recommended is to have it in a separate vitualenv.
+Install tox somewhere so that you have the ``tox`` command in your path, recommended is to have it in a separate vitualenv.

 .. code-block:: console